 * * * *

-The crickets, making their music, had her recalling the time she’d gone camping with Simon.
+But the crickets, making their music, had her recalling the time she’d gone camping with Simon.
 Then Rose remembered why she was in Ellenboro to begin with.
 Her ego, ballooned from her family’s praise, deflated.
-The reality check smacked into her.
-The scenic mountains changed from majestic to foreboding.
+The reality check smacked into her as the scenic mountains changed from majestic to foreboding.
 The sky, spotted with fall colors like melted crayons, wasn’t magnificent but melancholy.
 A leaf spinning loose from its dying branch was the same vibrant hue as the hair Simon had tangled his fingers in the day she came back early from her business trip to surprise him.

 “How you figure Simon’s gonna like being all by himself in that big ole house?”